AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/menu.md

 ## Methods and Events {#menu_methods}

-The Magento menu widget has all default [jQuery UI menu widget] methods and events, plus a couple more.
+The menu widget has all default [jQuery UI menu widget] methods and events, plus a couple more.

 ### Additional available methods